 Would you like to know more about traceability?
 Read expert content on this topic.

 So, how does change request management work?
-Traditionally, a product manager or another responsible person from the client’s side initiates this procedure, which initially can be reported as a bug or a new feature that should be developed.
-From the vendor’s side, a QA, an analyst, and PM are responsible for accepting the request and together with a representative of the client to triage the request (and here the traceability matrix becomes one of the most important sources of truth regarding system functionality).
-If the bug has been identified as a real bug – it will be re-routed to the development team and supposed to be fixed.
-Otherwise, the vendor has to proceed (after approval from the client-side) with impact analysis.
+Traditionally, a product manager or another responsible person from the client’s side initiates this procedure, which can initially be reported as a bug or a new feature that should be developed.
+From the vendor’s side, a QA, an analyst, and a PM are responsible for accepting the request and, together with a client representative to triage the request (and here, the traceability matrix becomes one of the most important sources of truth regarding system functionality).
+If the bug has been identified as a real bug – it will be re-routed to the development team and is supposed to be fixed.
+Otherwise, the vendor has to proceed (after approval from the client side) with impact analysis.

 That is a common practice that a client is charged for the impact analysis.
 Moreover, sometimes, the cost of the impact analysis can be higher than the change implementation itself, but all rules and procedures should be agreed upfront.

-It is a vendor who collects all the changes that were requested by the client.
+It is a vendor that collects all the changes that were requested by the client.
 It helps avoid unexpected and uncontrolled budget spending, scope creep, and other issues standard to software development.
-Prior to start with any change request, it should be approved by the person who has the right to control the budget from the client’s side, as it can have a negative impact on the project budget with no real business value as an outcome.
-Otherwise, the implemented changes could occur to be not quite what the business needed.
+Prior to starting with any change request, it should be approved by the person who has the right to control the budget from the client’s side, as it can have a negative impact on the project budget with no real business value as an outcome.
+Otherwise, the implemented changes could not be quite what the business needed.

-All the changes during a particular time are submitted to the steering committee for the review.
-The vendor or client representative informs the committee about the number of the requested changes, their status, the impact analysis results (cost, duration, proposed milestone dates), and how much was spent for the analysis.
+All the changes during a particular time are submitted to the steering committee for review.
+The vendor or client representative informs the committee about the number of the requested changes, their status, the impact analysis results (cost, duration, proposed milestone dates), and how much was spent on the analysis.

 Any change can either decrease the scope/budget/duration or increase it.
-Only after the client has approved the change, the development can be started.
+Only after the client has approved the change can the development be started.
 Also, the client can cancel the change or put it on hold.
-In the latter case, clients should understand that while placing the change on hold, it is likely to become obsolete when they decide to come back to it.
+In the latter case, clients should understand that while placing the change on hold, it is likely to become obsolete when they decide to return to it.